- Wendy Naa Yaaboko Abbey

 Senior Human Resource Specialist, Compassion International GhanaBio

 Prior to her current role, Patience took up assignments in rural housing, water and sanitation, micro-finance, institutional capacity building, health education and holistic child development.
-She did these assignments with funding from the World Bank, DANIDA, Germany Development Services, the Department for International Development, Plan Ghana, Action Aid Ghana and Compassion International.
-In addition, Patience was a trainer for Peace Corps Volunteers in Ghana and assisted in a number of research work with the Department of Social Work at the University of Ghana, Legon, under the sponsorship of UNICEF.
+She advanced this work with funding from the World Bank, DANIDA, Germany Development Services, the Department for International Development, Plan Ghana, Action Aid Ghana, and Compassion International.
+Patience was a trainer for Peace Corps volunteers and assisted in a number of research work with the Department of Social Work at the University of Ghana, Legon, under the sponsorship of UNICEF.
 She co-authored “Social Work in Ghana: A Participatory Action Research Project looking at Culturally Appropriate Training and Practice” published in Social Work Education.
-Vol. 28, No.2, March 2009, pp. 145-164.

 - Regina Antwi

 Relations Manager, Leading Ladies NetworkBio